 It’s not all game shooting, though.
 Sometimes on a fantasy wish list, you have to go for a real sporting gun.
 You need two Berettas, and the Beretta 692 is one of the finest clay competition guns ever built.

-Its bright silver action is complimented by the addition of a little more width, meaning the gun stays more stable when firing, clearly necessary when taking part in competitive shooting.
+Its bright silver action is complemented by the addition of a little more width, meaning the gun stays more stable when firing, clearly necessary when taking part in competitive shooting.
 What’s more, it’s nicely understated with a smooth oil finish on the stock – you hardly want something too flash.
 Understated is a good description for the gun as a whole.
 It’s recoil and action are unexpectedly strong and powerful; it’s a wolf in sheep’s clothing – just the surprise you want to head off the competition and take any prizes going.

 5) Browning 525